Data

 (joint with Daniel Schönherr).

-Technical report by SORA, summary of findings by Momentum Institut
+Technical report by SORA, summary of findings by Momentum Institut.

 Coverage: ORF, ORF ZIB 1, Heute, Kleine Zeitung, Salzburger Nachrichten, Vorarlberg Online.